cgrace0044/pp4_zaragoza_restaurants/README.md

 #### Wireframes

 Below are the wireframes which I prepared before starting the project.
-Naturally the wireframes are slightly different to the final product but they served as a really good means to plan out the project.
+Naturally the project has evolved since the wireframes were prepared and the final result is a bit different but they served as a great guide.

 <details>